wgmyers/repoco/INSTALL.md

 )
 ```

+Then enable authorisation.

 ## 4. Configure MongoDB

-Manually set up the users for the production and optionally test DBs.
+Manually set up the users for the production and optionally test DBs in the
+mongo shell like so:

 ```
 > use database